-Due to limitation of time available for uploading the Bids on the Bid/Offer Closing Date, Bidders are advised to submit their Bids one day prior to the Bid/Offer Closing Date.
-Any time mentioned in this Red Herring Prospectus is Indian Standard Time.
-Bidders are cautioned that, in the event a large number of Bids are received on the Bid/Offer Closing Date, as is typically experienced in public offerings, some Bids may not get uploaded due to lack of sufficient time.
-Such Bids that cannot be uploaded will not be considered for allocation under the Offer.
-Bids will be accepted only during Monday to Friday (excluding any public holiday).
+Due to limitation of time available for uploading the Bids on the Bid/Offer Closing Date, Bidders were advised to submit their Bids one day prior to the Bid/Offer Closing Date.
+Any time mentioned in the Red Herring Prospectus and this Prospectus is Indian Standard Time.
+Bidders were cautioned that, in the event a large number of Bids are received on the Bid/Offer Closing Date, as is typically experienced in public offerings, some Bids may not get uploaded due to lack of sufficient time.
+Such Bids could not uploaded were not considered for allocation under the Offer.
+Bids were accepted only during Monday to Friday (excluding any public holiday).
 None among our Company or any Member of the Syndicate shall be liable for any failure in uploading the Bids due to faults in any software/ hardware system or blocking of application amount by the SCSBs on receipt of instructions from the Sponsor Bank on account of any errors, omissions or non-compliance by various parties involved in, or any other fault, malfunctioning or breakdown in, or otherwise, in the UPI Mechanism.